Peer Review Process

 Je-LKS has the usual double-blind reviewing procedure.
 The review process will follow the Review Guidelines.

-Firstly the paper will be assigned to an Associate Editor to evaluate the congruency with the journal topics and with the author guidelines.
+Firstly the paper will be assigned to an Associate Editor to evaluate the congruency with the journal topics and with the author guidelines (Editorial Pre Review Phase).

 If passed, the editor allocates submitted articles to two reviewers who are known to have specific interests in that topic.

-Each reviewer submit a judgment (composed of several questions and a comment) for each of these areas and an overall judgment.
+Each reviewer submits a judgment (composed of several questions) for each of these areas and overall judgment.

-The Editorial Board follows a precise policy on the judgments made by the reviewes:
+The Editorial Board follows a precise policy on the judgments made by the reviews:

 - Double acceptance: the paper is accepted.